 The HACs information kit includes three elements:

-The resources within the HACs information kit can be accessed here:
+Individual resources within the HACs information kit are provided below:

 5. Unplanned intensive care unit admission1